grfiv/healthcare_twitter_analysis/README.md

 - **find_WordsHashUsers**
 ```
+Process an entire csv file of tweets using the parse_tweet_text function above.

   Input:  input_filename: any csv file containing the tweet text
           text_field_name: the name of the column containing the tweet text
           list_or_set: do you want every instance ("list") or unique entries ("set")?